pipeops-dev/pipeops-docs/docs/overview.md

 ## Introduction

-Welcome to PipeOps, your go-to platform for seamless application and cluster deployment in your cloud provider account.
+Welcome to PipeOps, your go-to platform for seamless application and server deployment in your cloud provider account.
 Whether you're a seasoned developer or a newcomer to cloud infrastructure, PipeOps empowers you to efficiently manage and deploy your applications with ease.

 ## Getting Started

 If you're new to PipeOps, the following resources will help you get started quickly:

-- [User Registration Guide](/docs/user-guides/user-registration.md): Easily set up your PipeOps environment.
+- [User Registration Guide](/docs/getting-started/user-registration.md): Easily set up your PipeOps environment.
 - [How-To Guides](/docs/category/tutorials): Dive into a simple tutorial to deploy your first application.

 ## Features